tomaskovarik271/PIPECD/DEVELOPER_GUIDE_V2.md

 *   Initializes `graphql-request` client.
 *   Configured with the GraphQL endpoint (`/functions/graphql`).
 *   Includes middleware to dynamically inject the Supabase JWT (from `useAppStore`) into the `Authorization` header for authenticated requests.
-*   **Generated Types**: GraphQL Code Generator (setup pending/manual for now) should be used to generate TypeScript types from the GraphQL schema, ensuring type safety between frontend and backend.
-These types are typically stored in `frontend/src/generated/graphql/`.
+*   **Generated Types**: GraphQL Code Generator is used to generate TypeScript types from the GraphQL schema, ensuring type safety between frontend and backend.
+These types are typically stored in `frontend/src/generated/graphql/` and can be regenerated using the `npm run codegen` script after schema changes.

 ### Components (`frontend/src/components`)